libplctag/libplctag/docs/enip-linear-vector-first-implementation-plan.md

 - Validation action: Measure CPU and latency vs true blocking mode in test harness.

 6. What timeout model do wrappers use?
-- Answer: Absolute deadlines to avoid drift across repeated partial waits.
+- Answer: Keep absolute-deadline accounting internally to avoid drift, but application-level timeout behavior is authoritative.
+Internal waits use explicit timeout args and a large default (30s) when no tighter call-site timeout is provided.
 - Confidence: High.
 - Validation action: Timeout accuracy test under repeated wake/partial I/O.